philosophie/stairs/README.md

 # Stairs

-It's a pain to setup new developers.
-Stairs is a utility and framework from which to write scripts for faster and easier setup of apps in new development environments.
+It's a pain to setup new developers on your codebase.
+Stairs is a utility and framework from which to write scripts for faster and easier setup of apps in development environments.
 Scripts try to automate as much as possible and provide interactive prompts for everything else.

 Stairs currently supports writing environment variables for rbenv-vars, RVM, and dotenv.